saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 - By the 1760s, there were substantial wealthy British colonies in North America who wants to have religious freedom.
 They were well educated and interested in ideas of liberty.
 - The British government wanted to tax the colonies.
 - In 1766, there were [13 colonist](https://en.wikipedia.org/wiki/Thirteen_Colonies) declared their independence, stating that people had a right to establish their own governments.
-- The colonists eventually defeated the British army and Britain regognised the colonies' independence in 1783.
+- The colonists eventually defeated the British army and Britain recognised the colonies' independence in 1783.

 ### War with France